ModelOriented/pyCeterisParibus/README.md

 # pyCeterisParibus

-<p style="color:red">*Please note that the Ceteris Paribus method is moved to the dalex Python package which is actively maintained.
-If you will experience any problem with pyCeterisParibus please consider the dalex implementation at https://dalex.drwhy.ai/python/api/.*</p>
+**Please note that the Ceteris Paribus method is moved to the dalex Python package which is actively maintained.
+If you will experience any problem with pyCeterisParibus please consider the dalex implementation at https://dalex.drwhy.ai/python/api/.**

 pyCeterisParibus is a Python library based on an *R* package [CeterisParibus](https://github.com/pbiecek/ceterisParibus).
 It implements Ceteris Paribus Plots.